 Kendra Preston Leonard is a musicologist and music theorist whose work focuses on women and music in the twentieth and twenty-first centuries; and music and screen history, particularly music and adaptations of Shakespeare; and a librettist and poet.
 She is the author of five scholarly books and numerous book chapters and articles.
-Her work has appeared in The Oxford Handbook of Music and Disability Studies, Gender and Song in Early Modern England, This Rough Magic, Upstart Crow, Early Modern Studies Journal, The Journal of Historical Biography, The Journal of Musicological Research, and Current Musicology, among other journals and collections.
-She is the winner of several scholarly awards and prizes, including the Rudolph Ganz Long-Term Fellowship at the Newberry Library, a Harry Ransom Center Research Fellowship, an American Music Research Center Fellowship, the inaugural Judith Tick Fellowship from the Society for American Music, and Yale University’s Beinecke Rare Book and Manuscript Library Thornton Wilder Fellowship in Wilder Studies.
-She is the Executive Director of the Silent Film Sound and Music Archive.
+Her work has appeared in Music Theory Online, Cerae, This Rough Magic, Upstart Crow, Early Modern Studies Journal, The Journal of Historical Biography, The Journal of Musicological Research, and Current Musicology, among other journals and collections.
+She is the Executive Director of the Silent Film Sound and Music Archive and the Head of Scholarship and Research for the Institute for Composer Diversity (SUNY-Fredonia)

-Dr. Leonard’s poetry has appeared in vox poetica, lunch, These Fragile Lilacs, and Upstart: Out of Sequence: The Sonnets Remixed, among other venues.
-Marie Curie Learns to Swim, a one-act chamber opera with a libretto by Dr. Leonard and music by composer Jessica Rudman, was premiered by the Hartford Opera Theater on 28 April 2018; Leonard and Rudman’s “Four Songs for Lady Macbeth” were also on the program.
+Dr. Leonard’s poetry appears in numerous publications including vox poetica, lunch, These Fragile Lilacs, and Upstart: Out of Sequence: The Sonnets Remixed, among other venues.
+Marie Curie Learns to Swim, a one-act chamber opera with a libretto by Dr. Leonard and music by composer Jessica Rudman, was premiered by the Hartford Opera Theater in April 2018; Leonard and Rudman’s “Four Songs for Lady Macbeth” were also on the program.
 With composer Jena Root and soprano Margaret O’Connell, Leonard is collaborating on a work called Fontainebleau Chansons for the 100th anniversary of the Conservatoire Américain de Fontainebleau in 2021.

 Recent and Upcoming Scholarly Publications, Presentations, and Projects